There is a huge difference between church capital campaigns and fundraisers.

 Fundraisers are a good way to keep financial needs fresh in people’s minds.
 It also gives the church a way to encourage members to approach people outside the church to ask them to help with the building program.
 Through fundraisers, the congregation and community are given multiple opportunities to contribute financially to the building fund.
 Don’t think, however, that this type of fundraising will replace a capital stewardship program.

-Capital Campaigns vs. Fundraisers
+Capital Campaigns and Fundraisers

 The most effective way of raising money for the building program is through the determined, sacrificial, weekly giving by the congregation through a purposeful capital stewardship program.
 Fundraisers can raise money for the building program; however, fundraisers will not be the primary source of funding a new church.
 After all, it takes a lot of candy bars or spaghetti dinners to pay for a church.